Last Updated: March 6, 2023

 16. Somebody Feed Phil

-A more modern version of a travel & food show, Somebody Feed Phil is all about exploring the places and food no one talks about.
+A more modern version of a travel & food show, Somebody Feed Phil, is about exploring the places and food no one talks about.
 Phil is quite the quirky and loveable character, so you will either love him or loathe him.
 I watched half the first season and did not fall in love with it.
 However, given that Netflix has commissioned 6 seasons of the show, there must be a lot of people who love it.

 17. Conan Without Borders